-- [8] The Complainant initially listed 13 issues in their disclosure.
-Upon questioning at the outset of the hearing they identified four issues remaining: - a.
+- [11] The Complainant initially listed 11 issues in their disclosure.
+Upon questioning at the outset of the hearing they identified three issues remaining: - a.
 Does equitable treatment of the subject property require using 95% of the Gross Building Area (GBA) to calculate the net income for the Income Approach to Value? - b.
-Should the Capitalization Rate used in the valuation be increased from 6.5% to 7.0%. - c.
-What is the best evidence of the rental rate for the Food Store? - d.
-What is the effective age of the Brewster's restaurant?
+Should the Capitalization Rate used in the valuation be increased from 6.5% to 7.0% - c.
+What is the best evidence of the rental rate for the Food Store?